lauren-esser/Better-Stock-Market-Prediction/README.md

 4. When building your own stock analysis using headlines I recommend following the same approach.
 - Build a simple Time Series Model: I suggest using a Neural Network
-- Create a NLP model to see what words cause the stock to increase or decrease: I recommend a LSTM Neural Network or a Random Forest
+- Create a NLP Classification model to see what words cause the stock to increase or decrease: I recommend a LSTM Neural Network or a Random Forest
 - Build a Time Series Model to see which news headlines better predict the market.

 ## Limitations & Next Steps